mworion/MountWizzard4/docs/source/install/mw4.rst

 If you would like to have MW4 displayed bigger than 100%, please increase the QT_SCALE_FACTOR to the value desired.
 A value of 1 means 100%, so 2 means 200%.
+You will experience to set the font adequately.

 DPI scaling on Ubuntu